Capital Gains Tax Calculator

 • Enjoy tax-free gains when selling shares through EIS, keeping more of your profits.

-• Preserve your legacy by passing on assets free of CGT.
+• Preserve your legacy by passing on assets free of IHT.

 • Reduce tax liability with long-term investment strategies.